A Geometric Quantisation view on the AJ-conjecture for the Teichm\"uller TQFT: General background

 We summarise here the fundamental properties of the level $N$ quantum dilogarithm which are relevant for this work.
-For the precise definition and further details see for example~\cite{AK14b,AM16b}.
-For $N$ a positive \emph{odd} integer, the quantum dilogarithm $\dilog$ at level $N$ and quantum parameter $\qb$ is a meromorphic function defined on $\ANC$, which moreover solves the Faddeev difference equations
+For the precise definition and further details see e.g.~\cite{AK14b,AM16}.
+For $N$ a positive \emph{odd} integer, the quantum dilogarithm $\dilog$ at level $N$ and quantum parameter $\qb$ is a meromorphic function on $\ANC$ which satisfies the Faddeev difference equations